moocarme/RiffChruncher/README.md

-# Riff Chrunching Data-Mined Guitar Tablature to Investigate Why All Country Music SOunds Similar
+# Riff Chrunching Data-Mined Guitar Tablature to Investigate Why All Country Music Sounds Similar

 The motivation of this project is to try to understand why all country music sounds the same.
 I hypothesize that all country music sounds the same becasue many songs all use the same chord progession, whereas many other genres of music have a greater variation in the chord progressions used.